shoesCodeFor/100-days-of-code/log.md

 ## 100 Days of Code: Round 2

+### Day 1: June 13th
+**Today's Progress:**  Started a new utility project.
+QBOtoWoo is a tool I would like to create to help people sync their WooCommerce product inventory with Quickbooks Online.
+Not very much progress today.
+Had issues getting Composer to install on my dev environment.
+I spent more time reading Composer docs than anything else today.

+**Thoughts:** I have issues with using the same environment for every project.
+I think I need to limit the amount of languages I am trying to code in.
+My brain feels a little scrambled with Composer after trying to learn NPM this week.

+https:/github.com/shoesCodeFor/QBOtoWoo/

 ### Day 0: June 12th
 **Today's Progress:** Some updates on the first UI view of VetCalc.
 Cleaned up some code for the ERMedsActivity.